OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

 ### When should you not use XML?

 - The XML language is verbose and often contains redundant syntax.
-- With the higher verbosity, comes increased storage capacity and bandwidth needs.
+- With the higher verbosity comes increased storage capacity and bandwidth needs.
 - Not considered easily human-readable due to the descriptive nature of elements.

 ## [JavaScript Object Notation (JSON)](https://www.json.org/)